-Fineman is a political journalist and global editorial director for the Huffington Post, an analyst for NBC News and MSNBC, and author of a best-selling book of political history, The Thirteen American Arguments: Enduring Debates That Define and Inspire Our Country.
+Fineman is a reporter and writer for NBCNews.com, an on-air analyst for NBC News and MSNBC, an adjunct professor at the University of Pennsylvania's Annenberg School for Communication, and the author of a best-selling book of political history, The Thirteen American Arguments: Enduring Debates That Define and Inspire Our Country.

-He was previously Newsweek’s chief political correspondent, senior editor, and deputy Washington, D.C. bureau chief.
+He was previously the Global Editorial Director for the Huffington Post.
+Before that, he was Newsweek’s chief political correspondent, senior editor, and deputy Washington, D.C. bureau chief.
 Fineman also regularly appears on MSNBC's "Hardball with Chris Matthews,” "Morning Joe," other MSNBC shows and on NBC’s "Today,” and has been published by The New York Times, The Washington Post and The New Republic.

 During the course of his award-winning career, Fineman has interviewed every president and major presidential candidate since 1988.
 He has reported from and about 49 of 50 states and traveled to 50 countries.
 He has lectured at more than 40 colleges and universities.